ThyagoFRTS/aws-lex-kommunicate-middleware/README.md

 ## Purpose

-ex for conversational AI capabilities.
-However, the Kommunicate offers integration with AWS Lnative integration does not cover Brazilian Portuguese language settings.
-This middleware fills the gap by enabling seamless communication between Kommunicate and AWS Lex for Brazilian Portuguese and other language interactions.
+Kommunicate offers integration with AWS Lex for conversational AI capabilities.
+However, the native integration does not cover Brazilian Portuguese language settings.
+This middleware fills the gap by enabling seamless communication between Kommunicate and AWS Lex for Brazilian Portuguese and other languages interactions.

 ## Technologies Used